 G04H27 United States Government and Politics Comparative AP - Rigorous and challenging classwork with a strong emphasis on extensive reading, writing and research skills is associated with this college-level course.
 AP level classes require more independent practice and outside reading than Honors level classes.
 Coursework requirements are guided by the College Board, therefore; students enrolled in this course may take the College Board Advanced Placement Exam in May.
 United States Government and Politics Comparative AP is a semester course which gives students an analytical perspective on government and politics in the United States.
 It includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific examples.
-It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and political behaviors and outcomes.
+It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
+Students will become acquainted with the variety of theoretical perspectives and explanations for various political behaviors and outcomes.
 This course fulfills the graduation requirement.
-Grade Level:12 Prerequisite: US History Honors or a minimum of one credit in a previous AP social studies class Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes EPSO:Yes
+Grade Level:12 Prerequisite: US History Honors or a minimum of one credit in a previous AP social studies class Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes EPSO: Yes the role of government, national income determination, money and the role of financial institutions, economic stabilization, and trade.

-G04H13 Economics - This semester course examines the allocation of scarce resources and the economic reasoning used by government agencies and by people as consumers, producers, savers, investors, workers, and voters.
-Key elements of the course include the study of scarcity, supply and demand, market structures, the role of government, national income determination, money and the role of financial institutions, economic stabilization, and trade.
 Students will examine the key economic philosophies and economists who have influenced the economies around the world in the past and present.
 The reading of primary source documents is a key feature of this course.
 Grade Level: 12 Prerequisite: US History Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes

+G04H13 Economics - This semester course examines the allocation of scarce resources and the economic reasoning used by government agencies and by people as consumers, producers, savers, investors, workers, and voters.
+Key elements of the course include the study of scarcity, supply and demand, market structures,